 I was told I could be off crutches hopefully before school starts.
 Well, I got off them today and dang does it feel good (and horribly weird) to start walking again.
-They said stairs, squats, turns, sitting, standing, etc. was going to be hard, but I’m sure I can do it.
-They said it could be maybe over a month or so until I can do turns again, but I’m sure I’ll be there before then.
-They said it could be months until I am fully recovered, but attitude is everything, I’m sure I’ll be recovered before then.
-They said it could be impossible to train to the caliber I expect of myself or to swim at the national level again.
-I said watch me, because nothing is truly impossible.
+Doctors said stairs, squats, turns, sitting, standing, etc. was going to be hard, but I’m sure I can do it.
+I am confident that my knee surgeries have only made me stronger.

-So cheers to the end that brings a new beginning, full of endless opportunities and amazing people who I am blessed to call friends and family.
+So cheers to the end that brings a new beginning.
+Full of endless opportunities and amazing people who I am blessed to call friends and family.

 Always keep going.